How Much Does a Shipping Container Cost?

 Shipping containers continue to gain in popularity for a variety of reasons.
 For business owners looking for additional storage or to open up shop, shipping containers are a trendy new option.
-But how much do shipping containers cost?
+But how much does a shipping container cost?

-There are a variety of options when it comes to shipping containers creating a wide range in pricing.
-Generally speaking, the cost of used shipping containers will range anywhere from $2,800 to $8,300.
+There are a variety of options when it comes to shipping containers, creating a wide range in pricing.
+Generally speaking, the cost of used shipping containers will range anywhere from around $2,100 to $7,500 (***updated 07/28/2023…this is including shipping and taxes).
 To better determine pricing options, take a look at some of the different options you have.

 Size